tjohnman/KNOH/Save File Specifications.md

 * does contain - when used in an encoding of an *array of cells* - redundant information
 * is therefore probably NOT how things are encoded in the actual data format (see above, I reckon the actual thing is rather separating a) what's in the cell (m and/or silicon) and b) connections)

+[TODO: completely incorporate all of these into intro text, then delete this bullet list]

 --

-Now here's the rationale: it decomposes into two main parts:
+The regexp decomposes into two main parts:
 * metal layer and its connections: ``(_|m[0-9A-F])``
 * silicon layer with variations and connections: ``(_|[np][0-9A-F]v?|((npn|pnp)(TB?|B|LR?|R))``